aronson/aronson/README.md

 ## 🔭 What I'm Up To

-- I run my own sole proprietorship providing social media services
+- I work freelance on various social media and ML projects
-- I'm seeking formal employment so I can set my own company aside
 - I'm working to complete the Apotris multiplayer experience
 - I'm wrapping up and shipping out my Eden Toolchain as an alternative to devkitPro